Arlington Gaslight Company

 The Arlington Gaslight Company is an historic industrial complex in Arlington, Massachusetts.
 It is one of the town's few large-scale examples of industrial architecture, built for a local fuel company in 1914.
-The three-building facility presently houses the town's public works department.
+The three-building facility presently houses the town's public works department with the Gas Light Company Building housing the town's Facilities Department.
 It was listed on the National Register of Historic Places in 1985.

 Description and history

 The former Arlington Gas Company property consists of about 4.5 acre on the east side of Grove Street in central Arlington, and is bounded on the north by the former railroad right-of-way that now carries the Minuteman Bike Path.
 The largest surviving building, a power station occupying a significant portion of the back section of the property, is a prominent local example of Romanesque Revival architecture, with corbelled brick decoration on its cornices.
 Fronting on Grove Street are two smaller brick buildings, one originally serving as the gas company offices, and the other as a meter house.